Content Creation

 1. Plan Your Video Content

-Consider your goals, audience, topic/niche, and the kind of content you want to create.
+Consider your goals, audience, topic/niche, and the kind of quality content you want to create.
 Then check out similiar channels to learn what they do.

 2. Set Up Your YouTube Channel